omicsNLP/Auto-CORPus/README.md

 $ python run_app.py -c "configs/config_pmc.json" -t "output" -f "path/to/html/file" -o JSON

-run the below command for a directory of files example
+Run the below command for a directory of files example

 $  python run_app.py -c "configs/config_pmc.json" -t "output" -f "path/to/directory/of/html/files" -o JSON

 Available arguments:

--f (input file path) - file or directory to run autoCORPus on.
+`-f` (input file path) - file or directory to run autoCORPus on.

--o (output type) - either JSON or XML (defaults to JSON)
+`-o` (output type) - either JSON or XML (defaults to JSON)

--c (config) - which config file to use
+`-c` (config) - which config file to use

 <h2>Alpha section</h2>

 We are looking to implement table image processing into auto-CORPus, we have included an alpha version of this functionality within this repo which can be tested simply by providing table image files in either .png or .jpeg/jpg formats.
-We are working on improving the accuracy of both the table layout and character recognition aspects and will update this repo with any advancements made.
+We are working on improving the accuracy of both the table layout and character recognition aspects, and we will update this repo with any advancements made.

-The table image recognition and processing code is self-contained so updates to this will feature not influence the outputs from the HTML processing which AC is built upon.
+The table image recognition and processing code is self-contained, so updates to this feature will not influence the outputs from the HTML processing AC is built upon.

 We have made trained datasets available for use with this feature, but we will continue to train these datasets to increase their accuracy, and it is very likely that the trained datasets we offer will be updated frequently during active development periods.

-We welcome constructive feedback about all of AC but would be especially keen to hear about ways of improving the table image processing.
+We welcome constructive feedback about all facets of AC, but we would be especially keen to hear about ways of improving the table image processing.

-additional arguments:
+**Additional arguments:**

--s (trained dataset) - trained dataset to use for pytesseract OCR. value should be given in a format
+`-s` (trained dataset) - trained dataset to use for pytesseract OCR.
+Value should be given in a format
     recognised by pytesseract with a "+" between each datafile, such as "eng+all"